 The precious seed of the word has been sown in your soul.
 It has been broadcast, published abroad, preached, or handed to you on paper, delivered by electronic means, or maybe by optic fiber.
 And when it came into your ears it fell into “good ground,” your “honest and good ground heart” (Luke 8.15)—a heart made honest and good by being born of the Spirit—indeed, by being born of God (John 1.13; 3.5-8; 1 John 5.1-5).

 In yourself, you know you were not worthy to receive the gospel, and it would have done you no good for you would have done nothing good with it.
 Like many other people you know, God’s word would have failed to get deep into your mind.
-Left to yourself (if God had passed you by in your sins), you would have thought no more about the gospel, and so it would have been plucked away as by birds; or, it would have been like a seed that fell on a stone that gets scorched by the sun; or, maybe it would have begun to grow but you didn’t think it worth keeping so you neglected it, letting it get smothered as by the weeds of the cares of this world and the deceitfulness of riches—whatever you were dedicating your life to (see Matthew 13.19-22).
+Left to yourself (if God had passed you by, leaving you to your sins), you would have thought no more about the gospel, and so it would have been plucked away as by birds; or, it would have been like a seed that fell on a stone that gets scorched by the sun; or, maybe it would have begun to grow but you didn’t think it worth keeping so you neglected it, letting it get smothered as by the weeds of the cares of this world and the deceitfulness of riches—whatever you were dedicating your life to (see Matthew 13.19-22).

 One of these pictures, or maybe some composite, is how it was with you.
 And that is how it would have remained with you now, were it not for God’s work of grace within your soul.
 But—all thanks be to God—by the work of the Holy Spirit you became good ground, and so there was found in you an honest and good heart.
 From this your conversion onwards and upwards, the work that you must do is summarised in Jesus’s words on this matter: “having heard the word, keep it, and bring forth fruit with patience.”
 Not in order to save yourself, and not in order to keep yourself saved, but as a Christian living the Christian life—showing that you are indeed someone whom the Saviour has saved.